 When it’s a sweltering summer’s day in the city, there’s only one place to seek respite – at one of the capital’s outdoor swimming pools and lidos.
 Open-air swimming has seen a major resurgence over recent years, with many of London’s favourite pools receiving welcome upgrades and refurbishments.
-And with the announcement that outdoor swimming spots can now reopen from 31st March, a cooling splash is finally back on the agenda.
-Here we’ve rounded up the loveliest alfresco spots in London to take the plunge.
+And now that the summer heatwave is here, a cooling splash is finally back on the agenda.
+Here, we’ve rounded up the loveliest outdoor swimming pools and lidos in London to take the plunge.

 Tucked away in one corner of vast Tooting Common, this Victorian outdoor swimming pool is best known for its retro, brightly coloured changing rooms, painted in an eye-catching variety of hues that conjure up childhood trips to the seaside.
-Open until September, it’s the largest open-air freshwater lido in the country, meaning it never feels too crowded – an added bonus in Covid-19 times – and there are plenty of sheltered spots to seek out shade on sunny days, whether underneath one of the surrounding towering trees or in the gazebos at the family-friendly end.
+Open from late May until September, it’s the largest open-air freshwater swimming pool in the country, meaning it never feels too crowded, and there are plenty of sheltered spots to seek out shade on sunny days, whether underneath one of the surrounding towering trees or in the gazebos at the family-friendly end.

 Tooting Common, Tooting, London SW16 1RU